Qualytics/userguide/docs/add-datastores/snowflake.md

 ![use-existing-datastore](../assets/datastores/snowflake/use-existing-datastore-dark.png#only-dark)

 !!!note
-    If you are using existing credentials, you can only edit the details such as Database, Schema and Teams.
+    If you are using existing credentials, you can only edit the details such as Database, Schema, Teams and Initiate Cataloging.

 **Step 2**: Click on the **Test Connection**  button to check and verify the source data connection.
 If connection details are verified, a success message will be displayed.